alba1735/tRNAgraph/docs/advanced_usage.md

 - Four or more circles also get an **UpSet plot** ([Lex et al. 2014](https://doi.org/10.1109/TVCG.2014.2346248)) next to the Venn, which stays readable at any size.
 Both come from the same numbers.
 - Read types follow `--allreads`; unique counts by default.
 Presence uses the same cutoff as differential expression, so a tRNA in a circle and a point on a volcano passed the same test.
 - Figures land in `<output>/venn/individual/`.
 Tables of which tRNAs are in which region go to the build's `results/multivariate/`.
 If the build directory recorded in the object is gone — normal when it was built on a server — the tables are skipped; the memberships are still in the object ([Data Structure](data_structure.md#multivariate-analyses-multivariate)).

+#### Agreement volcanoes

+`-g agreement` draws one volcano per contrast against `reference`, colouring each tRNA by how many of the other contrasts it moved the same way in.
+Marker shape carries read type, so your `--diffrts` land on one figure instead of several.

+A point is coloured when it clears p ≤ 0.05 on the contrast being drawn; the tier counts how many contrasts clear `padj` in the same direction.
+So `2 of 2` is a consistent responder, and `0 of 2` is a real result on this contrast that was not strong anywhere. `total` is never drawn — it is the sum of the other read types, so it would plot the same reads twice.

+Colours come from the grouping column's `colors` entry, darkening and shifting hue as agreement falls; `gradients.agreement_up` / `agreement_down` override that.
+Figures go to `<output>/agreement/` with a combined overview beside `individual/`, and per-tRNA tables to `results/multivariate/`.

 ### Style Files (`--style`)